elviravaladez/cirrus-weather-app/README.md

 # Weather Map

-The Weather Map project was developed to provide users with an easy-to-use application for getting the most up-to-date weather forecast.
+The Weather Map Application was developed to provide users with an easy-to-use resource for getting a glimpse at the weekly weather forecast for a designated location.

 ## Features
 * Current Location (default set to: San Antonio, Texas 78205, United States)